 - KIX is financing global and regional research related to scaling alternate models for early learning.
 Several other KIX grants are supporting early learning, making it one of the largest areas of focus under KIX.

 - In collaboration with the LEGO Foundation and the International Development Research Centre, GPE launched 5 research initiatives in 2022 focused on sub-Saharan Africa.
 They explore how play-based learning and innovative pedagogies can improve children’s development and learning, as well as provide insights into how parents, educators and governments can best support early learning.

-Mobilizing and delivering financial resources: Through its grants, GPE supports increased financing to ECE in partner countries and promotes domestic and international investments in ECE across the partnership.
-ECE components in GPE grants can go up to more than US$20 million.
+Mobilizing and delivering funding: Through its grants, GPE supports increased financing to ECE in partner countries and promotes domestic and international investments in ECE across the partnership.
+ECE components in GPE grants can go up to more than US$35 million.

 Expanding ECE enrollment: GPE supports partner countries' initiatives to launch new laws, policies, public awareness campaigns and financial incentives to increase the number of children in pre-primary education.

 Better Early Learning and Development at Scale - BELDS